IBSim/VirtualLab/docs/source/examples.rst

       VirtualLab.Sim(RunAster=False, ShowRes=False)

-   Try entering your own custom values in the list *Rvalues* (between 0 and 1) and execute the *Run* file again.
+   Try entering your own custom values in the list *Rvalues* (between 0 and 1), execute the *Run* file and view the output again.

 Task 4: Re-running Sub-sets of Simulations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~